LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/provisioning.md

 * **lp-faas-orchestrator-app-key**: This secret is required and used for the Orchestrator Feature, available in the [Toolbelt](liveperson-functions-foundations-features.html#toolbelt).

 {: .notice}
 To ease functions development, Toolbelt clients for internal APIs use those secrets.
-In this way, the developers don't need to implement any authentication method for those APIs.
+In this way, the developers do not need to implement any authentication method for those APIs.

 #### lp-faas-default-app-key privileges